 A Wrinkle in Time is a fascinating look at some interesting theories about space and time.
-The book's concept of "tessering" is best explained by two simple illustrations in the book and is mind expanding.
-So is the idea of being able to meet aliens from other worlds, as the children do in the book.
+The book's concept of "tessering," best explained by two simple illustrations in the book, is mind opening.
+So is the concept of being able to meet aliens from other worlds, as the children do in the book.

 Two interesting themes in the book are good vs. evil and conformity vs. non-conformity.
-The evil force in the book is called the Dark Thing that is steadily taking over the universe.
+The evil force in the book is the Dark Thing that is steadily taking over the universe.
 The good forces are the aliens and magical beings that are fighting against the Dark Thing.

-Conformity means to be the same as everyone else.
+Conformity means that everyone or everything is the same.
 Non-conformity means to be different, or not to conform.
 On Camazotz, the IT-controlled planet, all the people conform.
 IT controls their minds and they are all the same.
-They all do the same things when they're expected to them.
+They all do the same things when they're expected to do them.
 The author's point of view seems to be that conformity is bad and non-conformity is good.
 Meg's struggles to fit in at school are a good example.
 Meg wants to fit in, but does not want to be the same as everyone else.
 It is kind of like the author is implying that if you conform, you are not thinking for yourself-just like the people of Camazotz.